ForestAdmin/agent-nodejs/docs/getting-started/migrating/post/drop-sequelize.md

 If you wish to migrate to the new `@forestadmin/datasource-sql` connectors, you will need to:

-Changing the dependency in your agent:
+Change the dependency in your agent:

 ```console
 $ npm remove @forestadmin/datasource-sequelize